zydou/arti/doc/dev/notes/rpc-meta-draft.md

 must be treated as an error,
 both by the server and by the client.

+### Concurrent requests and pipelining {#pipelining}

+A client may send multiple requests, without waiting for responses to earlier requests.

+When multiple requests are outstanding, the ordering of responses from the server is not necessarily the same as the ordering of the requests.

+The server may impose limits on the amount of concurrency and may stop reading from the client when server buffers are full.
+It is the client's responsibility to avoid concurrent-writing-induced deadlocks.

 ### Data Streams

 We do not want to force users